yukamurata27/CSCI520-JelloCube/README.txt

 * The Cornell Box environment
 * Obj file handling
   - Loading
+  - Matrix Transformation
     - Rotation
     - Translation
     - Scaling
   - Drawing (Referred to stackoverflow: https://stackoverflow.com/questions/23319490/loading-obj-file-using-c-and-opengl)
 * An transparent obj
 * Collision handling with an obj (using a simple bounding box)